-Laboratory preschool for student training, research, and service includes Oregon Head Start Program.
+The OSU Child Development Center (Bates Hall) is a preschool for student training, research and service includes Oregon Head Start Program.

-Major research issues include, but are not limited to:
+Major research issues in the Exercise Physiology Laboratory include, but are not limited to:

-Researchers are conducting ongoing studies related to exercise energy metabolism, athletic performance and body composition.
+Researchers in the Human Performance Laboratory are conducting ongoing studies related to exercise energy metabolism, athletic performance and body composition.

-Researchers are developing exercise programs across the life span to promote bone health and prevent osteoporosis-related fractures.
+Researchers in the Skeletal Biology Laboratory develop exercise programs across the life span to promote bone health and prevent osteoporosis-related fractures.

 The Sport and Exercise Psychology Laboratory is central to every phase of the sport and exercise psychology research projects conducted by faculty and students.

 The Translational Metabolism Research Laboratory investigates the molecular and cellular basis of metabolic disease and lifestyle interventions.
 We employ sophisticated techniques to evaluate the role of lipids, mitochondria and various cellular processes in the development of skeletal muscle insulin resistance.